Forms

 npm install zod

 Pass a Zod schema to the Form constructor.
-Validation runs on blur and before submission.
 Errors are mapped to fields by key:

 import { z } from 'zod';